 For those without a place to call home, a tap does not simply mean running water.
 Instead, it represents the fundamental difference between their lives into which only lacking and insecurity flow and most lives into which richness and abundance pour.
 This year, Hope Station has a very special opportunity to turn on the tap for homeless families like Evelyn’s, whose daily conveniences for two adults and three young children shrink to the size of their van, which is both transportation and home.
 READ MORE about the homeless families helped by Hope Station.

 Welcome to Hope Station Westview House.
 A vision of safety, protection and peace of mind sits at 310 Tarboro Street, adjacent to Hope Station’s home location.
 In 2016, with part of a legacy gift from Westview Christian Church at the end of its visible ministry, Hope Station purchased the property with the dream of transforming the historic home into the only shelter in Wilson for homeless families.
 Single mothers or fathers with children, single women, couples with children and couples without children – families of all descriptions – could begin to replenish their lives in a comfortable retreat.

 Your gift in whatever manner is most satisfactory.
-A one-time gift, three annual gifts, monthly or quarterly gifts, stocks or contributions from investments and more is critical to offering Hope Station Westview House to homeless families as a refuge from persistent insecurity.
+A one-time gift, monthly or quarterly gifts, stocks or contributions from investments and more are critical to offering Hope Station Westview House to homeless families as a refuge from persistent insecurity.
 The assurance of having a place to sleep and store their belongings – if they have any – and the capacity to keep themselves fed and clean and clothed and healthy are milestones that can help families finally find a way out of their predicament.
 The uphill climb is so steep.
 How do homeless families ever make it?
 The answer – many are filled with strength and love and courage and hope – families just like yours.